Harry24k/adversarial-defenses-pytorch/README.md

 # Adversarial-Defenses-PyTorch
 _Adversarial-Defenses-PyTorch_ is a set of implementations of adversarial defense methods.
 The goal of this package is to make a _fair comparison_ of adversarial defenses.
 Although there's a lot of adversarial defense methods, a fair comparison between methods is still difficult.
 There are two reasons: (1) _different coding style_, and (2) _different training setting_.
-To resolve this issue, in this repo, we provide several defense methods and their robustness with the same setting.
+To resolve this issue, we provide several defense methods and their robustness with the same setting.